Coronavirus tax reliefs for individuals

 Small business owners in all U.S. states, Washington D.C., and territories are eligible to apply for this EIDL advance of up to $10,000.
 This advance will provide economic relief to businesses that are currently experiencing a temporary loss of revenue.
 This loan advance will not have to be repaid.
 More

 This program is a loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
-This program is for any small business with less than 500 employees (including sole proprietorships, independent contractors and self-employed persons), private non-profit organizations or 501(c)(19) veterans organizations affected by Coronavirusirus.
-SBA will forgive loans if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest, or utilities.
+This program is for any small business with less than 500 employees (including sole proprietorships, independent contractors and self-employed persons), private non-profit organizations or 501(c)(19) veterans organizations affected by Coronavirus.
+SBA is providing forgiven loans if the borrowers meat the requirements per the interim rules posted on the SBA website.
 More

 This refundable tax credit is 50 percent of up to $10,000 in wages paid by an eligible employer whose business has been financially impacted by COVID-19.
 More